levist7/NLP_Disaster_Tweet_Analysis/README.md

 * **GRU model** learns well and scores between 0.70 and 0.75 on the test data.
 It overfits quickly.
 * **LSTM model** learns much less than others.
 The rate of overfit is not much.
 The scores on test set are between 0.70 and 0.75.

 There is a fifty-fifty chance of guessing whether a tweet talks about disaster or not.
 All the models seem to increase the predictions relative to this dumb model.
-Overfitting is common. **GAP1d model** is chosen as the final model in this project.
+Overfitting is common. **GAP1d model** is chosen as the final model.

 ## Technologies